 Two Remote Flash Triggers and a Commander

 My triggers of choice are Pocket Wizards, though I have heard that less expensive brands are also available and just as reliable.
 Having radio transmitters used to be critical before I upgraded to Speedlites with wireless communication and control, but I still find them valuable in certain situations.
-One of my favorite tricks is to place a second camera with a wide angle, mounted on a tripod, close to the stage and armed with a Pocket Wizard.
-I carry a second trigger in my pocket and use this to fire remotely for some great close up stage shots without me have to actually be stage side.
+One of my favorite tricks is to place a second camera with a wide-angle, mounted on a tripod, close to the stage and armed with a Pocket Wizard.
+I carry a second trigger in my pocket and use this to fire remotely for some great close up stage shots without me having to be stage side.
 I can then focus on other shots from different locations throughout the venue.

 USB Flash Drive

 Small, portable, I always carry a few of these for delivering images on the fly, transferring to others, slide show presentations, and well, you know what they are used for.

 Most laptops and computers have built-in SD card readers but only a few have CF card readers.
 Since I shoot dual cards, RAW files on my CF cards and jpegs on my SD, if for some reason I need to transfer files to a computer other than my own, let’s say to a marketing rep, then I have learned to have both options available.